skysbird/finst/README.md

-###. add,modify,delete user account from fcener to local or special node.
+###. add,modify,remove user account from fcener to local or special node.

   - add an account to local, and the account info from fcenter